 How do you market reseller services?

-This work from home business operates on word of mouth primarily.
-You start with a busy friend, do well, and then they mention how easy it was for them to one of their friends.
+This work-from-home business operates on word of mouth primarily.
+You start with a busy friend, do well, and then they mention how easy it was for them to be one of their friends.
 You need to do an excellent job for this home business idea to work.

 Quality photos of the product(s) are essential in this niche.
 If you use low-quality images or stock photos, people will not trust the listing and will not buy.

 Seller and buyer protections are relatively low for resellers.
 Make sure to account for the financial risks when determining how much you charge.

 - $5 fee for selling cars

 Craigslist is among the original peer-to-peer marketplaces.
 Since listings are free outside of cars, the platform offers many niches of items.
 It’s an excellent place to start your home business ideas.

 Craigslist does recommend accepting only cash as payment or using a secured option like PayPal.
 It also recommends not shipping items and instead of meeting in-person to prevent scams.

 - 5% fee if an item uses shipping or the payment integration